m3g/MolSimToolkit.jl/docs/src/system_setup.md

 ## Packmol Input Creator

 This module helps the setup of a `Packmol` input file, by computing the number of molecules and sizes necessary to build different systems.
-Currently (as of version 1.2.0) the module supports the construction of systems of a solute solvated by a mixture of two solvents.
+Currently (as of version 1.3.3) the module supports the construction of systems of a solute solvated by a mixture of two solvents.

 !!! compat
-    The functionality described here is available in MolSimToolkit version 1.3.2.
+    The functionality described here is available in MolSimToolkit version 1.3.3 or greater.

 ### How to use it